37. Hell's Biggest Crack May Be In The Poetry, Not The Landscape: INFERNO, Canto VIII, Lines 1 - 6

 The segments for this episode of WALKING WITH DANTE:

-[03:33] Some proposed answers for what I see as a shift in narrative strategy in the poem.
-For one thing, our poet must come to terms with his own poetic father, Virgil.
+[03:33] Some proposed answers for what I see as a shift in the poem’s narrative strategy.
+For one thing, our poet must come to terms with his poetic father, Virgil.
 THE AENEID has been taking over the poem.
-This emphasis needs to shift for COMEDY to find its voice.
+This emphasis needs to shift for COMEDY.

-[15:41] From here on out, the notion of "sin" will change.
+[15:41] Finally, from here on out the notion of sin will change.

 My English translation of INFERNO: Canto VIII, lines 1 - 6: